Kakifrucht/HalfminerBot/README.md

     - Create channels for users
       - Gives channel admin to the creating user
         - Set group ID via config
+          - Custom group for donators assignable
       - Adds username to the channelname
       - Sets the channel as temporary
         - Stays persistent for set amount of seconds (config)
+          - Custom time for donators assignable
         - Detect if user already has a channel, automatically move user to his channel on join/chat/move
     - Update a users channel password
       - Will kick all players from channel after changing password